2014 Scup Quota Distribution Plan

-The following table is a summary of this draft plan for scup.
-Please review this plan and share your comments with DEC Bureau of Marine Resources.
+The following table is a summary of the 2014 plan for scup.
 The intent of this plan is to fully utilize the available scup quota for the maximum benefit to New York's fishery and to remain within the allocation.
 This plan will remain in effect through December 31, 2014.

 |Daily Trip Limit

 |1||May - June||811,684||800||60%|

 For Periods 2 and 3 - If the scup landings reach 75% of the period's quota too early in the period, the daily trip limit will be reduced to 210 pounds.